deepak-dewani/Elastic_Search/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 - perform CRUD(Create, Read, Update, and Delete) operations with Elasticsearch and Kibana

 ## Resources

-[Beginner's Crash Course to Elastic Stack Table of Contents](https://github.com/LisaHJung/Beginners-Crash-Course-to-the-Elastic-Stack-Series) This workshop is a part of the Beginner's Crash Course to Elastic Stack series.
+This workshop is a part of the Beginner's Crash Course to Elastic Stack series.
 Check out this table contents to access all the workshops in the series thus far.
 This table will continue to get updated as more workshops in the series are released!

 [Instructions](https://dev.to/lisahjung/beginner-s-guide-to-setting-up-elasticsearch-and-kibana-with-elastic-cloud-1joh) on how to access Elasticsearch and Kibana on Elastic Cloud